claws/claws.github.com/_posts/2013-04-29-publication_of_australian_weather_observations_using_mqtt.md

 # Don't change the disqus identifier even if the url changes.
 It uniquely
 # associates comments with the post.
 disqus-identifier: "publication_of_australian_weather_observations_using_mqtt"
-summary: How MQTT can be used to publish Australian weather observation data
+summary: This post covers how the Australian Bureau of Meteorology could publish weather observation data in a small, efficient format to many receivers.
+Publishing data in this manner would make it very simple for mobile applications and automated systems to efficiently obtain BoM data.
 ---